home | index | units | counting | geometry | algebra | trigonometry & functions | calculus

 Defining exp (x) = Sn xn/n! and e = exp (1) prove that exp (x) = e x

-In their open disk of convergence (i.e., circular boundary excluded) power series are absolutely convergent series.
+In their open disk of convergence (i.e., circular boundary excluded, unless it's at infinity) power series are absolutely convergent series.
 So, in that domain, the sum of the series is unchanged by modifying the order of the terms (commutativity) and/or grouping them together (associativity).
 This allows us to establish directly the following fundamental property (using the binomial theorem):

 exp (x) exp (y) = exp (x+y)

 Such manipulations are disallowed for convergent series that are not absolutely convergent (which is to say that the series consisting of the absolute values of the terms diverges).
-In fact, rearranging the terms of any such real series can make it converge to any arbitrary limit.
+Rearranging the terms of any such real series can make it converge to any arbitrary limit !

 exp (x) exp (y) = (